kiliantscherny/Fun-With-LEGO-data/README.md

    - The transformed data will be stored in a new dataset in BigQuery
 5. **Connect your Looker Studio instance to your BigQuery project**
    - Connect your BigQuery project to Looker Studio by following [the guide](https://support.google.com/looker-studio/answer/6370296?hl=en#zippy=%2Cin-this-article)
+   - Connect your Looker Studio instance to the production run dataset(s) in BigQuery
    - You'll be able to generate insights based on the transformed data in BigQuery